COREmanager Documentation

 Block configuration components:

-• handler — tag, describes the event handler (script);
+• processing module — tag, describes the event processing module (script);

 • samba.pl — script name.
 All scripts must be located in the /usr/local/mgr5/addon directory;